| Appendix 5: Articles

 provide assistance ministry-wise to farmers for cultivation

+of monsoon paddy.
 The meeting ended with the Secretary-2's concluding

 remarks.